AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for version 2 OpenOffice database tutorials.

 First- What is a database?...

-"A database" might be just a single table.
-But if you're not going to at least use a forms also, you might as well put the data in a spreadsheet.
+Sometimes when people speak of "a database", they are just speaking of a single table, a grid of columns and rows.
+But if you're not going to at least use a form also, you might as well put the data in a spreadsheet.

-A better use of the word "database" implies a collection of one or more tables (one can be fine) and queries, forms and reports designed to make accessing the data in those tables easy and idiot proof.
+A better use of the word "database" implies a collection of one or more tables (one can be fine) and queries, forms and reports designed to make accessing the data in those tables easy and user friendly.
 In this sense, "the database" is the entity that contains those elements.

 With every gain: some pain

 OpenOffice's database module, "Base" is a very satisfactory and capable answer for many people's needs.
-Partly in order to make it a servant of as many people as possible, a complexity was introduced that we won't benefit all of us, but which all of us must manage.
+Partly in order to make it a servant of as many people as possible, a complexity was introduced that we won't benefit all of us, but which all of us must manage... or shirk.

 Base is capable of working with tables, queries, etc, originally created by other RDMSs.
 This will be a great boon to some people.
 Working with it's own tables, queries, etc, is always going to be more reliable, though.